pheki/xts-mode/README.md

 [XTS block mode](https://en.wikipedia.org/wiki/Disk_encryption_theory#XEX-based_tweaked-codebook_mode_with_ciphertext_stealing_(XTS)) implementation in Rust.

 Currently this implementation supports only ciphers with 128-bit (16-byte) block size (distinct from key size).
-If you require other sizes, please open an issue.
+Note that AES-256 uses 128-bit blocks, so it works with this crate.
+If you require other cipher block sizes, please open an issue.

 ## Examples: